-The accounting profession has seen many changes in leaps and bounds in the last one decade.
+The accounting profession has seen many changes in leaps and bounds in the last decade.
 And while we have addressed them all in some way or the other, the New Year once again brings our attention to the many facets of this dynamic field.
-To grow business and drive revenue, all accounting firms should keep abreast of the tax laws, industry ethics and company culture.
+To grow business and drive revenue, all accounting firms should keep abreast of the tax laws, industry ethics, and company culture.

 Here are 3 trends related to accounting that will grab your attention in the coming months, if they haven’t already:

 1. Marketing and technology collide in a big way

 All companies, irrespective of the industry, want to achieve a high ROI through their marketing efforts – and they want to do it with the help of technology.
 So CPAs and accounting firms can no longer ignore the importance of marketing and technology.